Guides

 Are candles part of air-quality shopping?

-They can be part of the decision because fragrance and combustion are relevant to some households, but candle content should be handled conservatively.
+They can be part of the decision because fragrance and combustion are relevant to some households, but candle content should stay careful.

 Share with a friend